-Training Requirement Conducting work activities (non-high risk) including supervising contractors Tenure safety program policies, procedures and rules Reviewed with contractor and employees during orientation S-100 Fire with annual refresher Yes - if working in fire season WHMIS Yes TDG (Transport of Dangerous Goods) Yes if moving over 2000 litres of fuel Wildlife/Danger Tree Assessor (if assessments required) Assessing for wildlife and/or danger trees and could be supervising.
+Training Requirement Supervising employees and/or conducting some activities - no contractors Tenure safety program policies and procedures and rules Reviewed with contractor and employees during orientation S-100 Fire with annual refresher Yes - if working in fire season WHMIS Yes TDG (Transport of Dangerous Goods) Yes if moving over 2000 litres of fuel Wildlife/Danger Tree Assessor (if assessments required) Assessing for wildlife and/or danger trees and could be supervising.
 Generally, a supervisor or senior forest worker.
-Certified Faller Contractor requirement Falling Supervisor Yes - if supervising hand falling contractors and not employing a certified bull bucker or falling supervisor Level 1 first aid with transportation endorsement Yes - if not employing first aid attendant as required by First Aid Assessment
+Class 5 drivers licence If driving pickup Class 1 drivers licence with air brake endorsement If driving logging truck and commercial vehicle over 5500kg Certified Faller If hand falling Falling Supervisor If supervising hand fallers and not employing a certified bull bucker or falling supervisor Level 1 first aid with transportation endorsement May be required by first aid assessment BUT highly recommended as a minimum in any forest harvesting operation Small Employer I/SEBASE/BASE OH&S Training Mandatory if Tenure holder intends to become SAFE Certified Supervisory training Recommended Investigation training Recommended Forest and Engineering Professionals Required where the practices of professional forestry and engineering may occur (e.g. prescriptions)